-The company had hired a controversial scientist named Crowley.
-His work with magnets and electricity had earned him a reputation as not quite being ‘all on the trolly’.
+But then a new type of crime appeared.
+Crime for crime’s sake.
+New technology was used to create terror, and the police were ill-equipped.
+Mal, having inherited his father’s wealth, hired a controversial scientist named Crowley.
+His work with magnets and electricity had earned him a reputation as a mad scientist, but his awards showed he was far from crazy.
 Crowley joined The Great Crusader, and with his help, Mal fashioned himself into a modern-day Hercules.
-Electro dynamic armor, bullet resistant weaves and wireless long-range radios all wrapped in a bright and colorful costume to inspire hope.
+Electrodynamic armor, bullet-resistant weaves, and wireless long-range radios all wrapped in a bright and colorful costume.

 He was unstoppable, fighting everything from bank robbers, to tax fraud.
-Nothing could touch him, until Andronico the Greek, using a stolen Tesla Shock Pistol, managed to rip through his armor and send him hurling off the side of a railway.
+Nothing could touch him.
+Nothing until Andronico the Greek, using a stolen Tesla pistol, managed to rip through his armor and send him hurtling off the side of a railway.

 Malachi opened one dull yellow eye.
 The dreams of the past had been so sweet.
 He could see a light, but not much more.
 Just a fuzzy splotch of green and grey.
 Was he blind?
 He didn’t know.
 His body was stiff, and his senses dulled.
 What happened?
 Where was he?
 Had he been injured?

 He was numb across his whole body and barely had a sense of lying down.
 Had he fallen?
 Was there brain damage?
 Would he recover?
-Where was Sigil?
-He reached for his Tesla Wireless, but his arm was numb and only flopped at his side.
+Where were Sigil and Crowley?
+He reached for his Marconi Box, but his arm was numb and only flopped at his side.
 He focused and sat up.
 His vision still blurry and only one eye seemed to work.
 He reached for his face and barely managed to grope at himself pathetically.
 His fine motor skills were reduced to feeble baby-like pawing.
 With great effort he managed to stand.
 He had one good sense left; he could hear.

 The wind whipped around him, and thunder rolled in the distance.
-He was outside and it sounded cold, or maybe cold was all he could feel.
-Maybe cold was all he had left.
+He was outside and it was cold, or maybe cold was all he could feel.
+Maybe it was all he had left.
 Maybe he was dead?
 Death had come.
 Yes, now he remembered.
 Dr. Death had killed him.

-One foot lumbered forward, and against all odds he didn’t fall.
+One foot lumbered forward, and against all odds, he didn’t fall.
 He could walk, that was a start.
 Malachi again reached for his wireless and heard it clatter to the ground.
 He turned and tried to kneel, but his balance quickly failed him.
-Out of instinct he put his hands out and he managed to avoid planting his face to the street.
-He struggled to locate the wireless and shouted out in frustration when he couldn’t.
-He dragged in a dry and hollow breath then shouted again.
-Nothing but a raspy reed-like sound came out, and he realized the wireless wouldn’t help him.
+Out of instinct, he put his hands out and he managed to avoid planting his face in the street.
+He struggled to locate the wireless and shouted out in frustration, but there was no shout.
+Nothing but a raspy reed-like sound issued out, and he realized the wireless wouldn’t help.
 He stood again trying his best to understand what little his senses offered him.
-He then realized he wasn’t numb all over.
+He then became aware of another physical feeling.

 It was slight at first, almost unnoticeable, but was growing every second.
 The mounting sensation then began to spread across his body, consuming his every thought.
-He hungered like never before.
+He hungered like never in his life.
 An unrelenting beast of desire screamed and raged from his gut and bones.

 Malachi Morgan, the Great Crusader, surged forward, no longer adorned as the bright protector of Chicago.
 He lumbered onward as his shredded cape followed behind.
 His bright blue Tesla weave now stained and oxidized, his utility belt broken and covered in rust.
 His skin was a decaying mess, and his guts were slithering slowly out of a hole in his side.

 More voices nearby.
-A woman and a child: LIFE!
-His mind screamed as he lumbered onward, violently writhing and grasping where he heard the sounds.
-And when his numb skin touched live flesh it was as if the world exploded with joy in his head.
+A woman screamed: LIFE!
+His mind roared as he lurched onward, violently writhing and grasping where he heard the sounds.
+And when his numb skin touched live flesh it was as if the world exploded with joy.
 The warmth, the feel, the taste… the taste!